BenJacobs-dev/PatternMaker/README.md

 2. Run the `RunMe.bat` file or open the `src/index.html` file in you browser (thats all the .bat file does)

+3. Click on the screen to be able to use controls

 ## Controls:

 - Arrow Keys - Move around